mattckrause/mattckrause.github.io/content/2025-04-05-building-a-custom-graph-connector.md

 }
 ```

+It should be noted at this point that the Schema creation process can take between 5 and 15 minutes.
+The documentation recomends using the location response header to get the current status of the schema creation operation.

-With the first two steps complete, we have the shell of a GC and are ready to write items to the created Graph connector.
-At this point, rather than connect to an actual external API, I used Copilot to create a very simple .CSV list of fictional companies with a discription for each.
-I just read that file in and process each object mapping properties to the scheam I created.
+With the first two steps complete, we have the shell of a Graph connector and are ready to write items to the created Graph connector.
+Rather than connect to an actual external API, to keep this first attempt simple, I used Copilot to create a .CSV list of fictional companies with a discription for each.
+The script reads that file in and processes each object mapping properties to the scheam I created.

 ```PowerShell
 Function Write-Object